cxhercules/password-manager-dashboards/usenix-paper/methodology.md

 # Methodology

+Few password managers send telemetry data back to their developers because they are designed under the assumption that users will want a minimal attack surface and the utmost privacy for the keys to all their online data.
+The unfortunate consequence of this is these security-critical user interfaces have gone mostly untested (and, if software developers have performed studies, they have gone unpublished.)

+For outside researchers like ourselves, the challenge in studying these products include identifying and recruiting users of these products, then overcoming inaccuracies in how users may self-report how they use them.
+We suspected that if we asked users if they had weak, re-used, or compromised passwords, they might be afraid to admit that they did or might answer aspirationally, reporting numbers anticipating that they will replace vulnerable passwords even if they have not yet done so and may never get around to doing so.
+Or, they might not understand which numbers we were asking for and report them incorrectly.

+We realized we could overcome some of these limitations by asking participants to upload screenshots that contained no information identifying themselves, but did contain the statistics their password manager reported about their weak, re-used, and compromised passwords.

-## Recruitment
+## Recruitment & screening study
 We recruited participants by advertising a $0.20 screening survey on Prolific, a task marketplace and payment intermediary similar to Amazon's Mechanical Turk but designed specifically for ``surveys and market research''[[cite: page title of prolific.co]].

 > Do You Use a Password Manager and, if so, Which One?
 >
 > **A 1-minute survey with 3 multiple-choice questions.**
 >
-> We will ask (1) which password manager you use or if you don't use one, (2) a multiple-choice follow-up question, and (3) a final one-sentence yes/no question.
+> We will ask (1) which password manager you use or if you don't use one, (2) a multiple-choice follow-up question, and (3) a final one-sentence question.

 We worded the advertisement so that prospective participants could read it in under ten seconds and be confident that we had scoped the survey to take under a minute.
 We did not identify it as a screening survey so as not to create an opportunity for participants to try to identify which answers led to additional opportunities.